Daliah Abu Laban: Al-Ahli

 In March 2023, Al-Ahli announced the signing of Abu Laban coming from Al-Shabab for 3 seasons until 2026. on 14 October 2023, she played her first game for the club, starting in a 1–0 loss against her former club Al-Shabab.

+Al-Ittihad

+On 11 August 2026, Al-Ittihad signed Abu Laban to compete with the team in the 2026–27 Saudi Women's Premier League.

 International career

 Abu Laban was part of the first Saudi Arabia women's national football team that played Maldives and Seychelles in February 2022.
 On 20 February 2022, she made her debut for the team after she came as substitute for Noura Ibrahim in the 85th minute.
 On 15 January 2023, She scored her first international goal against Comoros in the 91st minute.